ro0mquy/MettBot/README.md

 ### Topic Diffing

-Whenever the topic is changed, the bot diffs the new and the old one using [`wdiff`](https://www.gnu.org/software/wdiff/)
+Whenever the topic is changed, the bot diffs the new and the old one using [`wdiff`](https://www.gnu.org/software/wdiff/).

 ### Bugs and Improvements

-Feel free to crash the bot or make a pull request
+Feel free to crash the bot or make a pull request.